andrewt3000/web_development/README.md

 ````

 ### Socket io
-[socket.io](https://socket.io) can be used for real time notifications to browser.
+[socket.io](https://socket.io) is prefered for real time notifications to browser.

 ### Browser error logging
 Using a browser error logging service such as [sentry](https://sentry.io/) helps alert to production problems.